The Big Q of 2018: Why Toronto?

-Holy hanna have we been asked this question a lot!
+Holy hell have we been asked this question a lot!
 So we figured fuck it, let’s get the good vibes out there so that everyone knows what's up with this awesome city.

-Quick update ICYMI, we live in Toronto now!
+Quick update ICYMI, as of April 2018 we live in Toronto!
 And is gonna be for like that for a long while :)

 There is a load of factors that went into where we decided to put down roots, but when we left London in June 2017 to kick the shit outta our world tour (no, we never get tired of saying that) we actually had no clue where we were going to live and so the tour was also very much a exploration in what we wanted next from our lives.